kiranarunpm/MachineTestByKiran/README.md

 * Note

 There are two ways to Authenticate OTP

- - Silent Notification (ie: Requires certications and Devices)
+ - Silent Push notification Notification (ie: Requires certifications and Devices)

- - Using Captca : Afer sending opt it will redirected to Firebase Captcha Verification, Then redirected to the Verification
+ - Using CAPTCHA : After sending opt it will redirected to Firebase CAPTCHA  Verification, Then redirected to the Verification

  Limits : 50 OTP for testing Purpose